Map Controls

 Second Iteration

-The Product Manager decided that the interaction would be that the Map Controls and content widgets are both placed on the right (overlapping each other), so that only one could be accessed at a time.
+The Product Manager chose to place the Map Controls and content panels on the right, overlapping so only one could be accessed at a time, though I flagged this as a potential usability issue for user confusion.

 • Feedback from Chief Technology Officer: